stefanbirkner/fishbowl/README.md

 ## Release Notes

+### Release 1.1.0

+Add a new method

+    exceptionThrownBy(Statement, Class<? extends Throwable>)

+that returns a certain type of exception.
+This is necessary for verifying the state of custom exceptions.

 ### Release 1.0.1

-Recompiled the library with JDK 7.
+Recompile the library with JDK 7.
 Release 1.0.0 has been created with JDK 8 and because of this the library cannot be used with JDK < 8.
 Compilation aborts with the message